-Plants for Tennessee are easy to plant and maintain for the most part
+Purchase Plants for Tennessee that are easy to plant and maintain from Tn Nursery

 Is your garden or landscape located in Tennessee?
 If so, then this page is for you.
 Every plant on this page is rated for zones 5a-8a (the USDA hardiness zones that apply to Tennessee), and we stock individual plants that have adapted over several generations to your climate.
 Better yet, all our plants are grown here in Tennessee so they’ll be perfectly suited to your garden.